cmrn/rea-code-test/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+For state management I introduced [`react-easy-state`](https://github.com/solkimicreb/react-easy-state) which seemed light weight and appropriate to the task.

 ## How to run
 Remember to do a `yarn` or `npm install` after cloning or pulling this repo.